01 of 09

 Twist the Bag

-Kink the pastry bag by twisting it behind the coupler and stuffing it into the tube so the filling won't pour out when filing it.Continue to 7 of 9 below.
+Kink the pastry bag by twisting it behind the coupler and stuffing it into the tube so the frosting won't pour out when filing it.Continue to 7 of 9 below.

 07 of 09